saqibali-2k/Desperado/README.md

 # Desperado
-An android game where you play as a cowboy making your way through 3 different levels.
+An android game where you play as a cowboy making your way through the wild west.
 We paid a special emphasis on clean code, readability and extendability for addition of future features.

 Credits to: Faaris, Niko, Alex, Kevin and Saqib